 Every great recipe deserves and amazing introduction right?
 Wrong.

 In my family this is sort of an annual tradition because it’s my mother’s favorite choice on her birthday.
-I try to make it every year and when I do it’s something that everyone enjoy’s.
+I try to make it every year and when I do it’s something that everyone enjoys.
 There’s some quiet elegance to it’s perfect flavor combinations.
+I think this cake should make an appearance at every lady’s luncheon or church picnic.
+Something about it just makes me want to go borrow a cup of sugar from a sweet neighbor.

 I think one of my favorite things about this cake is that it’s very simple to decorate without much hassle.
 Just cover it in pecans and squiggle on a border of your choice and voilà, it’s ready to be the perfect centerpiece of your next party!